isomerpages/nlb-biblioasia/_apr-to-jun-2022/Labouring to Deliver: A History of Kandang Kerbau Hospital.md

 While largely seen as a maternity hospital today, KK had its origins as Singapore’s 5th General Hospital.
 It began operations in 1860 with the transfer of patients from other hospitals.
 The hospital was divided into a section catering to the Europeans known as Seamen’s Hospital and another for locals known as Police Hospital.[^7] It offered gynaecology and childbirth services from as early as the 1860s.[^8]

 The hospital was located at the site bounded by Serangoon, Selegie, Bukit Timah and Rochor roads.
 By at least the turn of the 20th century, it had become known variously as General Hospital Kandang Kerbau or Kandang Kerbau Hospital.
-The term kandang kerbau means “buffalo pen” in Malay, and it is believed the hospital was so named as bullock carts belonging to the colonial transport department were parked nearby.
-The Chinese referred to the hospital as Tek Kah Hospital.
-Tek kah, or zhu jiao in Mandarin, literally means “under the bamboo trees” in Hokkien as the hospital lay beneath a hillock dotted with bamboo plants.[^9]
+The term *kandang kerbau* means “buffalo pen” in Malay, and it is believed the hospital was so named as bullock carts belonging to the colonial transport department were parked nearby.
+The Chinese referred to the hospital as Tek Kah Hospital. *Tek kah*, or *zhu jiao* in Mandarin, literally means “under the bamboo trees” in Hokkien as the hospital lay beneath a hillock dotted with bamboo plants.[^9]

 #### **Specialisation in Maternal Health**